temporalio/documentation/docs/reference/metrics.md

 ### `worker_start`

-A Worker Entity has been registered/created/started.
+A Worker Entity has been registered, created, or started.

 - Type: Counter
 - Available in: Core, Go, Java